FredHutch/AWE/README.md

 * Create workflow
     * persistent store user, name, git repo of workflow
     * persistent store job definition as related to named workflow
-* Start job
+* Start workflow job
-    * execute cromwell on AWS Batch (probably a cromwell job that then launches the additional job jobs?)
+    * execute cromwell on AWS Batch (probably a cromwell workflow job that then launches the individual jobs?)
     * update persistent state (cromwell may do this)
 * Job Status
-    * retrieve job metadata from persistent state
+    * retrieve (workflow?) job metadata from persistent state
 * Cancel job
     * retrieve data from persistent state to verify job state
     * halt job in AWS Batch/cromwell